QUICK RELEASES 101

 Inspecting your bike's quick releases

-There are three ways to tell if the quick-release lever is doing its job to securely hold your wheel in place on your bike:
+There are three ways to tell if the quick-release lever is securely holding your wheel in place on your bike:

-Levers are usually curved.
+- Levers are usually curved.
 When the bend of the lever's curve protrudes outward like a bump, the lever is closed.
-When the bend is cupped (photo), the lever is open.
+When the bend is cupped, the lever is open.
 Closing and opening the lever requires flipping it 180 degrees, not spinning it.

-If a quick-release lever sticks out from the frame (is not flush), that also means it is not fully closed.
-It may seem to be holding the wheel(s), however, a protruding lever is not locked shut and it's possible for it to come loose or get knocked loose if you bump it into something.
+- If a quick-release lever is not flush with the frame, it is not fully closed.
+It may seem to be holding the wheel(s), however, it is possible for it to come loose.
 Be sure to close the quick release fully if you see this to ensure your safety.

 Read the lever to tell if it's safe.
 If it reads "open," the wheel can come off!
-Even if the lever reads "closed" and looks right, it's a good idea to test how tight it is by trying to open it by pulling on it with a little effort.
+Even if the lever reads "closed" and looks right, test how tight it is by trying to open it.
 If it resists, it's tight and safe.
-If it opens with only a little effort like this, it's not tight enough.
+If it opens with only a little effort, it's not tight enough.
 Follow our directions below to tighten it.

 Adjusting and closing quick releases

-Open the quick-release lever.
-Now, hold both ends (one on each side) and turn one clockwise until, when you close the lever 180 degrees, you feel some resistance.
+- Open the quick-release lever.
+Hold both ends (one on each side) and turn one clockwise until, when you close the lever 180 degrees, you feel some resistance.
 At this point, try to close the lever fully.

-The quick-release tensioning adjustment is correct when you can fully close the lever only with some effort.
-A good way to do it is by pressing it closed with your palm.
-This lets you put your fingers behind the frame to help squeeze the lever to close it (the lever should be tight enough to leave its impression in the palm of your hand).
+- The quick-release tension is correct when you can fully close the lever only with some effort.
+A good way to do this is by pressing it closed with your palm.
+This lets you put your fingers behind the frame to help squeeze the lever closed (the lever should be tight enough to leave its impression in the palm of your hand).
 If you can only close the lever partway, open it, unscrew the adjustment slightly, and try again.

-Once you have the quick-release tensioning adjustment right, make sure the wheel is fully inserted and centered in the fork (or frame) and fully close the quick release and you're ready to ride.
-The quick-release tension adjustment won't change on its own.
+- Once you have the quick-release tension right, make sure the wheel is fully inserted and centered in the fork (or frame), close the quick release and you're ready to ride.
+The quick-release tension won't change on its own.

 Removing and installing your wheel